ad

 Throughout this course, students will learn various strategies in language and math, such as Base 10 principles and TouchMath.
 Students will be required to put together two lessons and present to class (one for reading, one for math).
 Students will also earn a certificate after completing sessions and assignments for “Overview of the Orton-Gillingham Approach”.
 Topics include the characteristics of the individual with dyslexia; principles of the Orton-Gillingham Approach; brain organization and multi-sensory instruction; phonology and the language system; structure of the English language; history of the English language; and lesson planning using the approach.
 Students will then participate in seminar training that guides them step-by-step through TouchMath® computation and methodology.
 This multisensory approach combines auditory, visual, and tactile/kinesthetic elements that enable students of all learning styles to be successful.
 Participants will practise and quickly master TouchMath counting, addition, subtraction, multiplication, and division.

-English Language Learning in Special Education
+English Language Learning in Special Education [ON-EA200]

 Plus Icon Minus Icon